BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. The MicroSD card will typically be on the files list after your iPhone and iCloud, visible as a drive icon.
    1. You will typically want to create a folder, such as "Recovery SSKR" and save to that.
 1. [  ] Remove MicroSD Card #1; insert MicroSD Card #2[^18].
-1. [  ] Click on the Export Icon for "Share 2"[^19], and export it to your new MicrOSD card, preferably in a folder.
+1. [  ] Click on the Export Icon for "Share 2"[^19], and export it to your new MicroSD card, preferably in a folder.
 1. [  ] Remove MicroSD Card #2; insert MicroSD Card #3[^18].
-1. [  ] Click on the Export Icon for "Share 3"[^19], and export it to your new MicrOSD card, preferably in a folder.
+1. [  ] Click on the Export Icon for "Share 3"[^19], and export it to your new MicroSD card, preferably in a folder.
 1. [  ] Remove MicroSD Card #3.

+You can now put those MicroSDs away for the moment.
+You'll be testing them in the "Suggested Resilience Improvement" at the end of Step E.

 _Any Alternative SSKR Device may be used to replace Steps D + E._

 #### **Step E: Test & Input Recovery Seed**